Front Range, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 Thick pajamas

-In addition to day-to-day shoes, you should bring snow boots.
-For traveling to Front Range, a great option is these boots:
+In addition to standard footwear, it's important to bring snow boots.
+For traveling to Front Range, we suggest these boots:

 Waterproof jacket that can be used in snow

-Front Range has some great ski slopes If you plan to ski, we would suggest:
+Front Range has some excellent ski slopes If you plan to ski, we would recommend:

 - day pack